OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 <!-- // start from the temperature sensor circuit
 // straight-forward addition: I2C SCL+SDA, Vcc (3.3V), GND -->
-We'll be using the same temperature sensor circuit from the previous experiment, but we'll also be connecting the I2C display to the Omega.
+To get this experiment up and running, we'll be using the same temperature sensor circuit from the previous experiment, but we'll also be connecting the I2C display to the Omega so we can display the temperature on it.
+The code we write will tie the two together, but the build will borrow heavily from the [previous experiment](#starter-kit-temp-sensor).

 #### What You'll Need